yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 This section describes where the logs should be sent on AMPLIFY Central.

 `hosts`: The URL of the logstash to forward the transaction log entries.
-Default value is **ingestion-lumberjack.datasearch.axway.com:453**.
+Default value is **ingestion-lumberjack.datasearch.axway.com:453**

 `cipher_suites`: List the cipher suites for the TLS connectivity.
-See the [SSL / TLS advanced](/docs/central/connect-api-manager/ssl-tls-advanced/) topic for more information.
+See the [SSL / TLS advanced](/docs/central/connect-api-manager/ssl-tls-advanced/) topic for more information

 `proxy_url`: The URL for the proxy for logstash (**socks5://username:password@hostname:port**) to use when the API Management eco-system is not allowed to access the internet world where AMPLIFY Central is installed. **username** and **password** are optional and can be omitted if not required by the proxy configuration.
 Leaving this value empty means that no proxy will be used to connect to AMPLIFY Central logstash.